phovea/phovea.github.io/contributors/getting_started.md

 The build process itself includes:
 * running all unit tests -> karma
 * checking code quality -> tslint
-* building the application in production mode (i.e, creates compiled, minified and chunked javascript files that can be loaded using webpack https://webpack.js.org)  == ready to be deployed
+* building the application in production mode (i.e, creates compiled, minified and chunked javascript files that can be loaded using [Webpack](https://webpack.js.org)) == ready to be deployed

 #### Launching